 - Ultrasonic Transduction

 Tony Gachagan is Director of the Centre for Ultrasonic Engineering (CUE) and Professor of Ultrasonics at the University of Strathclyde.
 Tony’s research encompasses ultrasonic transducers and arrays, non-contact ultrasonic sensor systems, array imaging processing, high power ultrasound systems, acoustic emission, and robotics and automation.

-Prof. Margaret Lucas / FUSE Deputy Director & Leader of Equality, Diversity And Inclusion
+Prof. Margaret Lucas (she/her) / FUSE Deputy Director & Leader of Equality, Diversity And Inclusion